memgraph/documentation/pages/data-streams/graph-stream-processing-with-kafka.md

+---
+title: Graph stream processing with Kafka and Memgraph
+description:
+---

 # Graph stream processing with Kafka and Memgraph

 In this tutorial, you will learn how to connect Memgraph to an existing Kafka